mmistakes/minimal-mistakes/_posts/2014-11-22-multiplex-network-pajek.md

 5	1	2
 ~~~

-<i class="fa fa-info-circle"></i> Note that the sample .net contains only the first 10 lines of the original vertice and arc data and such, does not allow for reconstruction of the figures below .
+<i class="fa fa-info-circle"></i> Note that the sample .net contains only the first 10 lines of the original vertice and arc data and such, does not allow for reconstructing the figures below .
 {: .notice}